 In the fifth step of our CT protocol, a combined carotid coronary CTA series was performed, consisting of 2 helical acquisitions and a dual-phase contrast injection (Fig 1).
 The first acquisition was non-ECG gated, ascending from the aortic arch origin to the vertex of the head.
-The second acquisition was performed during a single breathhold and was retrospectively ECG gated, descending from the aortic arch origin to the diaphragm.
+The second acquisition was performed during a single breath-hold and was retrospectively ECG gated, descending from the aortic arch origin to the diaphragm.
 This second acquisition extended the standard-of-care stroke CT protocol coverage to include the entire heart and the full length of the coronary arteries.
 The acquisition parameters were as follows: $64 \times 0.625$ mm collimation, 0.33-second gantry rotation time, 120-kV tube voltage, and 850-mA tube current.
 A section thickness of 1.25 mm and a pitch of 0.92 were used for the aortic arch, and carotid and intracranial arteries, whereas a section thickness of 0.625 mm and a pitch of 0.2 were used for the coronary arteries.

 The time of maximal enhancement on the perfusion CT series, considered as bolus tests, was used to calculate the contrast transit time.
 This contrast transit time determined the delay between initial contrast injection and the first acquisition.
 The dual-phase contrast injection consisted of 2 boluses of 30 cc and 60 cc iodinated contrast material (iohexol, Omnipaque; Amersham Health, Princeton, New Jersey; 350 mg/mL of iodine) injected into the right or left (preferably the right) cubital vein, followed by saline injection phases of 15 cc and 60 cc, respectively.
 The injection rate was 5 cc/s for both the contrast and the saline.
 The scanning mode for the heart was selected on the basis of the heart rate observed during a test breath-hold.
-One-sector reconstruction was performed if the heart rate was $\leq$ 65 beats per minute and 2-sector reconstruction, if the heart rate was >65 beats per minute.
-The heart rate recorded during the cardiac acquisition was later evaluated for its effect on image quality.
+One-sector reconstruction was performed if the heart rate was $\geq$ 65 beats per minute and 2-sector reconstruction, if the heart rate was later evaluated for its effect on image quality.

-XYZ dose modulation was applied to all CT acquisitions except the perfusion CT series, which was performed by using $80~\rm kV(peak)$ and $100~\rm mAs$ .
+XYZ dose modulation was applied to all CT acquisitions except the perfusion CT series, which was performed by using 80 kV(peak) and 100 mAs.